Thanks for your interest in the Fossil Free campaign. We don’t have answers to every question, but here are a few that we’ve been hearing a lot:

 But, we can’t stop global warming one pipeline, coal plant or fracking well at a time–the numbers just don’t add up.
 At the same time that we’re working hard to stop these destructive projects, we need to loosen the grip that coal, oil and gas companies have on our government and financial markets, so that we have a chance of living on a planet that looks something like the one we live on now.
 It’s time to go right at the root of the problem–the fossil fuel companies themselves–and make sure they hear us in terms they might understand, like their share price.

 At the same time, there are certain economic impacts.
-The top 500 or so College and University endowments hold nearly $400 billion (1).
-That’s a huge number–and getting all of that money out of coal, oil and gas will make a pretty big splash.
+The top 500 or so university endowments hold nearly $400 billion (1).
+The collective power of $400 billion worth of institutional funds divesting from coal, oil, and gas will make a pretty big splash.
 Add in the big state pension funds, and church, synagogue and mosque investments, and we’re well on our way to making ExxonMobil, Shell and Peabody sweat.

 (1) Colleges recoup recession losses, USA Today, 9/10/12

 We’re all complicit in fossil fuel consumption, and we should do all that we can to reduce our own use, but the real culprits — the ones who are rigging the system — are the fossil fuel companies.
-The largest 200 coal, gas and oil companies own the vast majority of the proven oil, gas and coal reserves, and represent a significant percentage of the entire global market(1).
+The largest 200 coal, gas and oil companies own oil, gas and coal reserves that represent a significant percentage of the entire global market(1).
 These companies, incidentally, are also the largest contributors to politicians’ of all stripes in this country and across the world — they’re the ones writing laws, and getting billions in government handouts each year (2).

 There are many more companies that contribute indirectly to climate change — the multinationals that build drilling equipment, lay oil pipelines, transport coal, and utilities that buy and trade electricity.
-But right now, we need to be laser-focused on keeping all that coal, gas and oil in the ground, and these 200 companies are the ones that own the vast majority of those reserves.
+But right now, we’re focused on these 200 companies.
 For a full list of the companies and their reserves, check out this list.

 Top 5 Coal companies